 If you have a good-quality CRM system, then you can log all of a customer’s interactions with your company and your product and, when a sizable number of them have left, you will have a dataset that you can use to find out the telltale markers of a soon-to-be-ex customer.
-They might call helpdesks more than usual, refuse or reschedule calls with a relationship manager or just start logging into your website less.
-Whatever it is, as soon as you start seeing patterns you can flag existing customers as ‘at-risk’, allowing you to prioritise giving them the TLC it will take to keep them around.
+They might call helpdesks more than usual, refuse or reschedule calls with a relationship manager, or just start logging into your website less.
+Whatever it is, as soon as you start seeing patterns you can flag existing customers as ‘at-risk’, allowing you to prioritize giving them the TLC it will take to keep them around.

 Create a VIP program

 People like to feel special, and if you’re making them feel special they’ll stick around longer.
 Create and promote programs for long-term, high-value customers to get more from you.
-That doesn’t just need to be tiered discounts, but can include priority support, dedicated account managers, even a party to celebrate your anniversary with the company.
+That doesn’t just need to be tiered discounts but can include priority support, dedicated account managers, and even a party to celebrate your anniversary with the company.